Masks (Face Coverings)

 The Public Health Agency of Canada recommends a 3-layer mask which includes a middle, filter layer.
 A 2-layer mask can still be used.
 If making or buying more masks, consider the 3-layer mask for improved protection.

-Wearing a mask is one tool to help prevent the spread of COVID-19.
-However, it should not replace other protective measures.
+Wearing a mask is only one of the many protective measures you can take to help prevent the spread of COVID-19 and other respiratory illnesses.
 In addition to wearing a mask, you should:

 It is also important to understand that masks have limitations and need to be used safely: